kinshuksinghbist/Conceptile_Quiz_App/README.md

 ## 💡 Why This Tech Stack?

 The choice for tailwindcss and sqlite db was made becuase they are fast and flexible.
-A SQLite DB doesnt require a server setup and tailwindcss is pug and play.
+A SQLite DB doesnt require a server setup and tailwindcss is plug and play.

 ---